-When an importer wishes to pay a foreign supplier, it uses an international payment method or carries out a documentary transaction.
+When an importer wishes to pay a foreign supplier, they use an international payment method or carry out a documentary transaction.
 Payment methods falling into this bracket include bank transfers, cheques, clean drafts or SEPA Direct Debit (SDD) operations for SEPA countries.
 As far as documentary transactions are concerned, we pay particular attention to documentary credit as this type of transaction enables an importer to secure the delivery of goods.

 This is a payment made by the debtor to settle their invoice.
 Paying a supplier or several suppliers by bank transfer before receiving the goods is known as an advance payment.
 The risk for the importer, in this instance, is that they ultimately do not receive the goods or that the goods are not delivered as expected.
 The opposite phenomenon, whereby the supplier ships the goods before receiving payment, is referred to as open account trading.
 Here, the exporter runs the risk of not being paid.

 - Advantages: this payment method is universal and can be used for all types of transactions.
 It is very flexible and fast.

 - Disadvantages: bank transfers are initiated by those making the payment.
 This requires a trusting relationship between both payer and payee.

 Cheques may be defined as a mandate given by the drawer (importer), who instructs the drawee (their bank), to pay the exporter (the beneficiary).
 In accordance with these commands, the cheque is then given to the supplier, who will present it to his bank in order to cash it, thus eliminating the drawer's debt.